The infinity-category of stabilized Liouville sectors: Introduction

-Indeed, it is an important open problem to construct an $\infty$-category with meaningful spaces of ``Weinstein morphisms'' (of which no homotopically useful definition exists at present).
+It seems to remain an important open problem to construct an $\infty$-category with meaningful spaces of ``Weinstein morphisms'' (of which no homotopically useful definition exists at present).
 A ``correct'' definition is delicate, analogous to the way that one must carefully define what we mean by families of handle decompositions (Morse functions) to create invariants sensitive to simple homotopy equivalences and K-theoretic data.
-The morphisms spaces arising from $\wein_\Delta$ are the only candidate we know of for defining a rich ``space of Weinstein morphisms.''